-Imagine the events of the last few months taking place a few short years earlier.
+Imagine the events of the last year taking place a few short years earlier.
 Before superfast broadband.
 Before Steve Jobs changes our lives irrevocably.
 The connectivity foundations simply wouldn’t have stretched to the same levels of success in enabling remote working and such speed and scale.
 Returning to the office would have been the straightforward choice.

 What the numbers confidently indicate is that, when we weigh up office-based working versus remote working from home, the future is blended.
 What we are hearing from our customer communities is that remote working has in fact seen a surprising strengthening in trust between employer and employee.
 Perceptions have shattered.
 Connectivity is no longer a commodity; it is a currency.
 It’s business as unusual.